 - His song "Vieni a ballare in Puglia" ("Come dance in Apulia", the region where Capa was born) suffered the same fate.
 It is actually about work and work-related deaths (the metaphors at the beginning make clear that "dance" really means "die"), but many people mistook it for Caparezza professing his love to Apulia.
 The fact that the catchy refrain is an Ear Worm doesn't help matters.

-- One of his latest songs, which mocks catastrophism and conspiracies, has been mis-interpreted as well.
+- One of his 2011 songs, which mocks catastrophism and conspiracies, has been mis-interpreted as well.
 If Youtube comments are an indication, many people praise Caparezza for "telling the truth", taking seriously his statements about Reptilians and chem trails.

 - Dead Artists Are Better: Caparezza viciously mocks this concept.
 He calls his third album "a posthumous album of a still living singer", and actually the first track spoofs people's typical reactions to artists dying (imagining himself as the dead artist).
 The album as a whole is a concept about him being dead and his spirit still living on until he "resurrects" at the end.